Volvo C30: Europe

 In late 2006, the C30 was launched in Europe.
 Engines choices range from a 1.6L inline-4 (petrol or diesel) to a 2.5L inline-5 turbo (2.4L diesel).
 2009 added the choices of a 6-speed PowerShift dual-clutch automatic with the 2.0 L petrol and diesel engines, a 1.8L E85 flex-fuel engine, and 1.6L "DRIVe" diesel engines with improved efficiency and optional start/stop capability.

 Trim lines include SE and SE Lux in the UK, and Kinetic, Momentum, and Summum (from fewest to most features) in most other European nations.
 The R-Design package adds interior and exterior accessories including aluminum inlays on the dashboard, R-Design emblems on the steering wheel, seats and floor mats, a rear spoiler and body kit.

-Rivals include the Mini, Alfa Romeo Giulietta, and the Audi A3.

 North America

 The C30 went on sale in Canada in March 2007 as a 2007 model, and in October 2007 in the United States as a 2008 model.

 In Canada, the 2.4i was offered until 2011, while the T5 remained available until the end of production.
 In the United States, the only engine available was the T5.
 For 2008, the US C30 debuted with two trim lines, Version 1.0 and Version 2.0.
 R-Design was added later in the model year, featuring unique badges and interior trim.
 From 2009 onwards, the US C30 was offered in T5 or R-Design trim.
-In addition, the Polestar performance option (developed in partnership between Volvo Car Corporation and Polestar) became available for several Volvo models, including 2008 to 2013 C30 T5 (P1 Chassis) models.
+In 2011, the Polestar performance option (developed in partnership between Volvo Car Corporation and Polestar) became available for several Volvo models, including 2008 to 2013 C30 T5 models.
 The software modification to the engine control computer increased output from 227 hp to 250 hp without a reduction in U.S. Environmental Protection Agency fuel economy ratings.